kadriane/Vacuum-Gauges-Controller/README.md

 ## Software

-Firmware implementation for the STM32 main microcontroller has been written in **`C language`** in the **`Atolic TrueStudio`** IDE.
+Firmware implementation for the main STM32 microcontroller has been written in **`C language`** in **`Atolic TrueStudio`** IDE.

-Console control application has been written in **`C++11`** in the **`Visual Studio Community 2017`** IDE.
+Control console application has been written in **`C++11`** in **`Visual Studio Community 2017`** IDE.

-Author of project has been not granted with a permission for publishing source codes of firmware and console application.
+Author of project has been not granted with a permission for publishing source files of firmware and console application.

 More details about software can be found in chapter 6 of this [master thesis](./MasterThesis_Rev20_0__24_09_18_Final.pdf).

 ### GUI templates (selected)
-Graphical User Interface (GUI) effects are generated using designed GUI templates, saved in standard image formats and loaded to the external NOR and SDRAM memories.
+Graphical User Interface (GUI) effects are generated by using designed GUI templates (stored as standard image formats), loaded to the external NOR and SDRAM memories.

 More details about GUI can be found in chapter 6.4 of the [master thesis](./MasterThesis_Rev20_0__24_09_18_Final.pdf).